 Why is knowing my draw length important?

 Compound bows are sold in specific draw lengths.
 These are set so they can fit your specific measurements and allow for a perfect length at full draw and maximize your ability to shoot the bow accurately.
-This is all critical when choosing or buying a bow.
+This is all critical when choosing or buying a bow and critical when choosing and setting up your arrows.
+Plus, by setting your draw length correctly, you can properly align your peep sight and bow sight, ensuring a more accurate shooting profile for you and your bow.